shorebirdtech/shorebird/TRUSTED_TESTERS.md

 set of users.
 If you already have a Flutter app with a small install base, you can convert it to Shorebird in a few steps:

-1. Use `shorebird init` to add a `shorebird.yaml` file to your project.
+1. The first step to using Shorebird is to login.  `shorebird login` will prompt for your API key, which you should have recieved in email.
+Many `shorebird` commands do not require login, but it's best to just do it first to avoid unexpected errors later.
+Your login credentials are stored in `~/Library/Application Support/shorebird/shorebird-session.json`.

-`shorebird.yaml` contains the app_id for your app, which is just a unique identifier the app will be able to send to Shorebird servers to identify which application/developer to pull updates from.
+2. Once you're logged in, you can use `shorebird init` to add a `shorebird.yaml` file to your project. `shorebird.yaml` contains the app_id for your app, which is just a unique identifier the app will be able to send to Shorebird servers to identify which application/developer to pull updates from.

 `shorebird init` will also add the `shorebird.yaml` to the assets section of your `pubspec.yaml` file, which will ensure that the file is included in your